Smoke can be considered a statutory nuisance if it affects people or property. It may be an offence whether or not if it affects anyone.

 Before making a complaint

 We will require sufficient and accurate information and normally we must collect further evidence to build a case.
-If a statutory nuisance is identified we must serve an Abatement Notice regarding the source of the problem.
+On review of the evidence, the following actions may be taken include: informal advice given, no further action or a Notice will be served.
+There are also different provisions with Businesses and for developments of a certain size.
+If a statutory nuisance is identified, we must serve an Abatement Notice on the source of the problem.

-Where we serve a notice and the smoke continues.
-In these cases we consider prosecuting the source.
+If we serve a notice and the smoke continues, we may consider prosecuting the source.
 Although prosecution regarding domestic smoke is rare, you may have to give evidence in court.